-Fixed income investments are carried at amortized cost.
+Fixed income investments, other than guaranteed investment certificates (GICs), are carried at amortized cost.
 The investments are recorded at fair value at time of acquisition and thereafter are measured at amortized cost using the effective interest method.
+GICs are recorded at fair value, which is calculated as the certificate deposit amount plus accrued interest.